-SECTION 4 There is no deductible for Capital Health Plan Retiree Advantage
+SECTION 4 There is no deductible for Capital Health Plan State of Florida Retiree Advantage

-There is no deductible for Capital Health Plan Retiree Advantage.
+There is no deductible for Capital Health Plan State of Florida Retiree Advantage.
 You begin in the Initial Coverage Stage when you fill your first prescription of the year.
 See Section 5 for information about your coverage in the Initial Coverage Stage.